Close Menu

 Chihuahua 2–6 lbs, tiny Alert, protective Low–Moderate Moderate Owners without small kids

-• They require more grooming than most toy breeds but less exercise than high-energy breeds like Yorkies or Pomeranians.
+• They’re more high-maintenance to groom than typical toys but have lower exercise requirements than hyper breeds like Yorkies or Pomeranians.

-• Their sturdy build makes them better suited for families with kids compared to fragile breeds like the Chihuahua or Maltese.
+• Their robust build makes them a better option for families with kids than fragile breeds like the Chihuahua or the Maltese.

-Shih-Tzu owners and potential adopters often have many questions about this beloved breed.
-Here are 10 of the most commonly searched questions, answered in detail.
+Shih-Tzu owners and potential adopters have tonnes of questions about this top breed.
+Below are the most commonly asked questions about the Shih Tzu.

 2. Do Shih-Tzus bark a lot?